 - Improves your state of mind.
 It can produce an elevated production of mood-elevating endorphins, so you feel better more often.

 How To Implement

 - Set aside a space for the treadmill: If your treadmill is right in the middle of a high-traffic area in your home then you’re going to be less likely to use it.
 You don’t want to be in anyone else’s way.
 Conversely, if you have to shimmy through a bunch of storage boxes to get to the back of the garage just to get on the treadmill, you’re not going to be likely to use it very often either.
 The key is to find a place in your home that’s accessible, but also not in the way.
 Perhaps a spare bedroom or a bonus room.
 It also helps if you have a TV or something in the room to give you some entertainment while you’re exercising.

-- Figure out how much to exercise: Before you proceed with a regiment, it’s best to consult a doctor and make sure that you’re healthy enough for physical activity.
+- Figure out how much to exercise: Before you proceed with a regiment, it’s best to consult a doctor, and make sure that you’re healthy enough for physical activity.
 Depending on what you’re rehabbing from, you might need to take it easy and catch up on Netflix until you’re strong enough to exercise.
 Once you’re ready to go, you can start small with something like 30 minutes a day of moderate exercise.
-In many ways, “moderate” is a relative term.
+In many ways “moderate” is a relative term.
 For some, that could mean jogging.
 For others, that could mean walking.
-Typically, you’re aiming for something between 60% and 75%, but again, consult with your doctor.
+Typically, you’re aiming for something between 60 percent and 75 percent, but again, consult with your doctor.

 - Check your progress: Keep track of your improvements.
 Not only does it help keep you motivated to see how well you’re progressing, but it also helps you identify when it might be time to set your goals a little higher when your results start to plateau.
 Without keeping track of your progress, you won’t know whether you’re doing well or not.
 Develop a system of tracking your progress that helps you continue to improve your fitness.